Manslaughter vs Homicide vs Murder

 - The killing was not premeditated.
 You can raise this defense by challenging the prosecutor’s evidence of premeditation.
 If successful, a first-degree murder charge might be reduced to second-degree murder or manslaughter, depending on the facts.

 - Self-defense or defense of others.
-The killing happened while you were defending yourself or a third party from the immediate threat of the victim’s use of deadly force and the degree of force you used was justified.
+The killing happened while you were defending yourself or a third party from the immediate threat of the victim’s use of deadly force, and the degree of force you used was justified.

 If a lineup process was used to identify and charge you, your attorney would carefully look at how the lineup was constructed and conducted.
-If the procedure was flawed, your lawyer can file a motion to challenge the identification procedure that was used.
+If the procedure is flawed, your lawyer can file a motion to challenge the identification procedure that was used.
 If successful, this could lead to a dismissal of the case against you.

 - You had an alibi.
 If you could not have committed the crime because you were somewhere else, you might be able to raise an alibi defense.
 This type of defense will require you to present evidence that you were elsewhere.